+'''

 class scrapy.spidermiddlewares.depth.DepthMiddleware

+'''

-DepthMiddleware is a scrape middleware used for tracking the depth of each Request inside the site being scraped.
-It can be used to limit the maximum depth to scrape or things like that.
+DepthMiddleware is used for tracking the depth of each Request inside the site being scraped.
+It works by setting request.meta['depth'] = 0 whenever there is no value previously set (usually just the first Request) and incrementing it by 1 otherwise.

+It can be used to limit the maximum depth to scrape, control Request priority based on their depth, and things like that.